Showing posts with label South-Dakota. Show all posts

 Scenic drives to Cooke city

-Yellowstone river on the way from Gardiner, high sulphur content makes the water yellowish.
-The early french trappers who discovered yellowstone geothermal region, named it roche jaune (yellow rock) and hence, the name yellowstone.
+Yellowstone River on the way from Gardiner, high sulfur content makes the water yellowish.
+The early French trappers who discovered the Yellowstone geothermal region, named it roche jaune (yellow rock) and hence, the name Yellowstone.

 Soda Butte, an extinct geyser

-Most of the parks geothermal basins and the caldera are located in the south which are accessible only after april depending on the weather and road conditions but that does not make a winter trip futile.
-Yellowstone is a natures treasure trove.
+Most of the park's geothermal basins and the caldera are located in the south and are accessible only after April depending on the weather and road conditions but that does not make a winter trip futile.
+Yellowstone is nature's treasure trove.
 Absolutely breathtaking.
-One can spend time in nature's gorgeous lap, camping, trekking or animal sighting.
-There are a few lodges in the park, which should be pre booked or one can stay in lodges in the entry port towns.
-We stayed in Gardiner entry port for the north entrance.
+One can spend time in nature's gorgeous lap, camping, trekking, or animal sighting.
+There are a few lodges in the park, which should be pre-booked or one can stay in lodges in the entry port towns.
+We stayed in the Gardiner entry port for the north entrance.
 We regretted not camping.
 Perhaps next time.
-Someday I would love to come camp in a RV :)
+Someday I would love to come camp in an RV :)

 The valleys and...